 - Industrial applications

-In 2017, I will start a new research line on modelling agglomeration processes (tabletting and sintering) of particulate materials.
+In 2017, I started a new research line on modelling agglomeration processes (tabletting and sintering) of particulate materials.
 Agglomerates will be modelled using a mesoscale approach.
-Funding for this project has just been approved, and we are currently looking for suitable PhD candidates.

 The University of Twente will proudly host the 8th conference on Discrete Element Methods in August 2019.
 I am co-organising the event with Anthony Thornton, Stefan Luding, and Donna Fitzsimmons.

-"Transport Phenomena" (Module 6), of which I am teaching "Numerical Methods", was recognized/ rewarded as the best TOM module in Chemical Engineering during the informal closure of the academic year 2015/16.
-Furthermore, the Keuzegids Universiteiten has appointed the Chemical Engineering bachelor’s programme a ‘Top rated programme’ in its 2017 edition.
+"Transport Phenomena" (Module 6), of which I am teaching "Numerical Methods", was recognized/ rewarded as the best TOM module in Chemical Engineering in 2017.
+Furthermore, the Keuzegids Universiteiten has appointed the Chemical Engineering bachelor's programme a "Top rated programme" for the fifth consecutive year.
 Time to celebrate!